emacs-berlin/emacs-berlin.org/index.md

 place online again like last time on video chat.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
-Come join us!
+Come join us in our [jitsi room](https://jitsi.emacs-berlin.org/november-2020).

 ### Location